 In 1453, however, the Roman saga came to an end when the Turks finally conquered Constantinople, establishing the Muslim Ottoman Empire that divided Europe; the Balkan countries probably still suffer from this occupation, as they were isolated from the rest of Europe for hundreds of years.

-The French Revolution, which aimed to establish a popular and just state, ended in a bloodbath, with priests, nobles and others summarily executed by the revolutionaries.
+The French Revolution of 1789, which aimed to establish a popular and just state, ended in a bloodbath, with priests, nobles and others summarily executed by the revolutionaries.
 The brilliant strategist Napoleon restored order, and his wars of conquest would bring great changes to Europe, with France losing its position as a superpower and becoming a mediocre colonial power that never quite reached the same heights again.
 During the Middle Ages and the Renaissance, Europe was dominated by France, its cultural and military influence was unquestionable, and Paris was the given centre.
 Napoleon was the culmination of French ambitions, but he was defeated, and all his conquests were shattered.

 What the next big division will be is hard to say, alliances and friendships shift, there is no given formula to follow.
 Although some traces can be discerned in history, where religious and ideological divisions often herald the conflicts.